segmentio/daydream/Readme.md

 #### Developing

-The entry point to the extension is `background.js`, where a recorder is initialized to start listening for icon clicks and messages from the content script `index.js`. `recorder.js` contains the background recorder logic, which includes injecting `index.js` as needed, and transforming the recording array into a nightmare script. `helper.js` contains wrappers for chrome extension API methods.

-* Clone this repo
-* Run `make`
+1. Run ```$ git clone https://github.com/segmentio/daydream.git && cd daydream && make```

-* Navigate to `chrome://extensions` in your Chrome browser
+2. Navigate to `chrome://extensions`

-* Click the `Pack extension...` button
+3. Click `Pack extension...`

-* Browse to the `daydream/build` directory
+4. Browse to `daydream/build`

-* Click the `Pack Extension` button
-* Click the `Load unpacked extension...` button
+5. Click `Load unpacked extension...`

-* Browse to the `daydream/build` directory and press the `Select` button
+6. Browse to `daydream/build` and press `Select`

-For the extension to work properly:
+#### Notes

-* When you change the URL from the address bar, you need to type `daydream`, press `tab`, and then type in the url

-* When you type input elements, you need to press `tab` afterwards.
+If you want daydream to capture url changes in the address bar, type `daydream`, press `tab`, and then type in the url.
+If you want daydream to capture the values in input elements, press `tab` after you finish typing in each element.